lmcinnes/umap/doc/supervised.rst

 The `Galaxy10SDSS dataset <https://astronn.readthedocs.io/en/latest/galaxy10sdss.html>`__
 is a crowd sourced human labelled dataset of galaxy images, which have been separated in to ten classes.
 Umap can learn an embedding that partially separates the data.
+To keep runtime small, UMAP is applied to a subset of the data.

 .. code:: python3